gchowell/BayesianFitForecast/README.md

 If you use this toolbox in your research, please cite the following paper:

-Karami, H., Bleichrodt, A., Luo, R., & Chowell, G. (2024).
-BayesianFitForecast: An R toolbox for parameter estimation and forecasting with quantified uncertainty in ordinary differential equation models.
-BMC Medical Informatics and Decision Making [LINK](https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-025-03208-z)
+Karami, H., Bleichrodt, A., Luo, R. et al. BayesianFitForecast: a user-friendly R toolbox for parameter estimation and forecasting with ordinary differential equations.
+BMC Med Inform Decis Mak 25, 385 (2025).[LINK](https://doi.org/10.1186/s12911-025-03208-z)